Henner365/draw_figures/draw_figures/ReadMe.txt

 It is supposed to be an look into api sfml sdl sdl2 etc. making it a framework that can utilize different api's to draw shapes into a canvas of some sort. !;).

+eventually when master is proper.not still 2-5-20.
+Then branch for every available api that seems interesting.

 AppWizard has created this draw_figures application for you.